AlexFalappa/nb-springboot/README.md

 Requestmappings navigator panel feature contributed by [Michael Simons](https://github.com/michael-simons).

 ## Changelog

+* __1.5__ (???
+2017): Work In Progress
+    * The _Spring Initializr_ project wizard now supports documentation links recently added to the _Spring Initializr_ web service
+    * The old code generators for Maven `pom.xml` files have been superseded by a new code generator for adding a set of Spring Boot dependencies exploiting the _Spring Initializr_ service metadata

 * __1.4__ (January 2017): Better application launch
     * Improved project properties panel: